Kali Haynes, Development Lead — NYC Chapter on Influential Women

 About Kali

 I am in the midst of an exciting career transition from emergency services to cybersecurity.
 After spending four years as a 911 dispatcher for the New York City Police Department, working the challenging midnight shift in the Information Technology Bureau, I discovered my true calling in cybersecurity.
 My journey into this field began when IT analysts would come to fix our systems, and I found myself asking endless questions, watching them troubleshoot, and even attempting fixes on my own.
 A senior IT analyst finally told me, 'Why are you here?
 You should be in an IT program,' and that conversation changed everything.
 When I researched IT programs, I discovered cybersecurity and realized that much of what the field involves was similar to what I used to do as a teenager, just exploring the internet at 2 in the morning.
 I am now pursuing my Master of Science in Cybersecurity at Fordham University, set to graduate in December 2026.
-While building my technical foundation, I serve as a team lead for the Women's Society of Cyberjutsu, a nonprofit where I coordinate sponsorships, outreach, and cybersecurity-themed networking events and technical workshops called Capture the Flags.
+While building my technical foundation, I serve as a Development Lead for the Women's Society of Cyberjutsu, a nonprofit where I coordinate sponsorships, outreach, and cybersecurity-themed networking events and technical workshops.
 I was recently appointed as the Cybersecurity Club president at Fordham, a role I am excited to leverage as I work to break into the field.
 I am also studying for my CISSP certification.
 My biggest challenge right now is breaking into IT as a career switcher without a traditional computer science background, but I am positioning myself strategically through visibility, networking, and hands-on involvement in the cybersecurity community.

 Her Interview